a-tbd/itp-workshop/README.md

 ```
 $ spell cp runs/104 ../output_clouds
 ```

+In this example, we generated the next frame based on one frame.
+In order to create a "dream" video like the [Mario Klingemann fireworks](https://www.fastcodesign.com/90156087/an-ai-learned-to-make-fireworks-and-theyre-mesmerizing) example, you'll need to use one of your generated frames as a test frame and keep looping it.

+To do this, instead of running *all* your images through the `--test` script, just run one image.
+Then take that output and use that as your next input image.
+And keep repeating.

 Try playing around with different pairs of images, changing the `--max_epochs` flag, or the `--which_direction` flag to create new iamges and artworks.